 Even though smartphones have made things easier, it would be useful to carry with you a small dictionary or glossary in case of need.
 Some examples are the Lonely Planet Italian Phrasebook and Dictionary or DK Eyewitness Travel Phrase Book.

-Here, too, while you can find a lot of information online, including this blog with many articles about Italy, travel tips and travel guides, you can also carry with a hard copy guidebook.
+Here, too, while you can find a lot of information online, including this blog with many articles about Italy, travel tips, and travel guides, you can also carry a hard copy guidebook.

-Whether you are looking for a one-week Italy itinerary, a 14 days Italy vacation package for two or for the whole family, many are the companies that offer them.
+Whether you are looking for a one-week Italy itinerary, a 10-day Italy vacation package for two, or for the whole family, many companies offer them.

 G Adventures’ Ultimate Italy Tour takes you to the most popular destinations going beyond the Rome Florence Venice itinerary and visiting also the Cinque Terre, Lake Como and Montepulciano in the Tuscany countryside.